alexhalbeisen/fundraiser-site/index.md

     be proud of.
 So, my next step is setting forth the first year of the ''love yourself'' fundraiser. <br><br>The goal is to raise awareness of mental health and suicide prevention in her honor.
 Unlike most fundraisers, I will not seek payment.
-I ask you to pledge a donation to the American Foundation for Suicide Prevention in her name.
+I ask you to pledge a donation to the listed charities in her name.
 Any amount helps in this cause.
 Together, these small gestures can make a difference in creating a better world.<br><br>The day of, there will be a 5K walk from Shedd Park to Downtown Lowell.
 During these times, it is important we social distance and anyone who wishes to organize their own way in solidarity is free to do so.
-Whether it be a 5K on their own, making a donation, showing self love - making that step is the spirit of the cause. <br><br>This is what she would want for the world; to show compassion for yourself and others. '
+Whether it be a 5K on their own, making a donation, showing self love - making that step is the spirit of the cause. <br><br>This is what she would want for the world;
+    to show compassion for yourself and others. '
   media:
     image: "/uploads/2020/10/16/pic8.jpg"
     alt_text: ''